River House

 Monument Designation

-On Oct.
-8, 2021, President Biden issued a presidential proclamation modifying the boundaries for Bears Ears National Monument, which is made up of 1.36 million acres of public lands administered jointly with the BLM and U.S. Forest Service.
+In 2021, a presidential proclamation modified the boundaries for Bears Ears National Monument to include 1.36 million acres of public lands administered jointly with the BLM and U.S. Forest Service.

 3 Days